tuub/TUB-DMP/readme.md

 1. Setup the migrations support in the database: php artisan migrate:install
 2. Create the database tables: php artisan migrate
 3. Insert data to the tables: php artisan db:seed
+4. Setup the hierarchies in the nested question sets: php artisan db:hierarchy
-4. If PostgreSQL: Update the sequences via
+5. If PostgreSQL: Update the sequences via
 ```
 php artisan db:sequences
 ```